-But with so many dog toys on the market to choose from, it can be tricky to decide the right one for your dog.
-From squeaky and chewable to complex, interactive ones, the best dog toys come in all shapes, sizes and types.
-Before you buy though, it’s useful to consider a few things to ensure your pup is happy, and you’re getting value for money.
+But with such a wide range of dog toys to choose from, it can be tricky to know which type your pooch would love.
+From squeaky and chewable to quick and interactive, the best dog toys come in all shapes and sizes.
+Before deciding which toy would be suitable though, it’s a good idea to consider a few things based on your pup’s preferences.

 PetsRadar's pick of the best dog toys